scikit-learn-contrib/MAPIE/doc/theoretical_description_regression.rst

 is the *leave-one-out* conformity score.

-This method avoids the overfitting problem but can lose its predictive cover when :math:`\hat{\mu}` becomes unstable, for example when the sample size is closed to the number of features
+This method avoids the overfitting problem but can lose its predictive cover when :math:`\hat{\mu}` becomes unstable, for example, when the sample size is close to the number of features
 (as seen in the "Reproducing the simulations from Foygel-Barber et al. (2020)" example).